United Nations Mine Action Service (UNMAS)

 About

-UNMAS is an integrated component of UNSOM, within the Rule of Law and Security Institutions Group (ROLSIG), and of UNSOS providing IED threat mitigation initiatives critical to the successful transition of security responsibilities from ATMIS to the SSF.
-UNMAS provides policy and technical advice to the Federal Government of Somalia (FGS) and the Federal Member States on explosive ordnance threat reduction, Weapons and Ammunition Management (WAM), and obligations under Article 5 of the Mine Ban Convention, pursuant to the UNSOM mandate.
-UNMAS also oversees operational explosive ordnance threat mitigation support to ATMIS and the SSF under the UNSOS mandate, which supports the implementation of the Somalia Transition Plan and ensures the freedom of movement and resilience of ATMIS and SSF, the safety and security of critical infrastructure such as airports and major routes, UN personnel and assets, and the local populations.
+UNMAS Somalia provides policy and technical advice to the Federal Government of Somalia (FGS) and the Federal Member States on explosive ordnance threat reduction, weapons and ammunition, and obligations under Article 5 of the Mine Ban Convention according to the UNSOM mandate.
+UNMAS Somalia also oversees operational explosive ordnance threat mitigation support to ATMIS and the SSF under the UNSOS mandate, which supports the implementation of the Somalia Transition Plan and enhances the freedom of movement and resilience of ATMIS and SSF, the safety and security of UN personnel and assets, the civilian population, and of critical infrastructures such as airports and major routes.

 Activities